 The research around appropriate practice for warm-ups is constantly changing.
-Historically it has been drummed into us that stretching is how you warm up for exercise, but research now shows that stretching alone does not appear to be of any use in injury prevention.
+Stretching is traditionally the recommended way to warm up for exercise, but research now shows that stretching alone does not appear to be of any use in injury prevention.
 However, it is useful on a regular basis long-term for improving flexibility, which may be helpful for injury prevention in some cases.

 Physiological effects of warming up